46° F

 Winter Travel: Let’s talk about Tire Chains

-• Where: Chains can be required on any roadway.
-It is important as a driver to have the chains in your car ready to go.
+• Where?
+Chains can be required on any roadway, so it’s important to have the chains in your car ready to go.

-• When: Chain control most typically occurs between November and March but could occur as early as September and as late as May.
-It’s a must have if you’re planning to come spend December in Yosemite.
+• When?
+Chain control is typically in effect from November–March, but could occur as early as September and as late as May.